Scholarship

 The distribution of scholarships will be conducted separately for:

 resulting in distinct ranking lists and corresponding reserve lists based on applicants’ cumulative score.
-Striving for geographical equity (and aspiring to achieve gender balance as much as possible within each category),the allocation aims to limit scholarships awarded to a maximum of 10% for candidates from the same nationality (except for targeted regions)
+Striving for geographical equity (and aspiring to achieve gender balance as much as possible within each category), the consortium allocates a maximum of 10% to candidates from the same nationality (unless they come from targeted regions).

 If possible, an equal number of scholarships will be given to each gender in each category.

-The rights and obligations of the consortium, students, and scholarship holders are outlined in a Student Agreement that is signed by each student and representatives of the GrEnFIn EMJM at the inception of the programme.
-This ensures transparency, particularly for students with diverse academic and cultural backgrounds.
+The rights and obligations of the consortium, students and scholarship holders are outlined in a Student Agreement that is signed by each student and representatives of the GrEnFIn EMJM at the inception of the programme.
+It outlines the rules and procedures regarding, particularly, scholarship and tuition fees.

 Financial supports

 The consortium wholeheartedly embraces the principles of equality and inclusivity, particularly concerning gender considerations and individuals with special needs, both among students and staff.
-The GrEnFIn EMJM is designed to welcome students from around the world who meet the academic requirements.
+The GrEnFIn EMJM is designed to be accessible to everyone.

 To ensure broad awareness and accessibility, the programme will be actively promoted through HEIs networks, GrEnFIn channels/platforms, and public webpages featuring international programmes.
-Comprehensive information about the academic programme, curricula, mobility arrangements, visa and insurance details, and more are available.
-The webpage will also serve as a central resource for various support services, including assistance for housing, students with children, and those with special needs.
+Comprehensive information about the programme and its support services will be published, making the programme visible to a broad audience.

 Each of the three HEIs provides a range of services tailored to support students with challenges or special needs.
-These services encompass housing, counselling, family support, and tools to address specific needs, including those of students with chronic illnesses or impairments.
-Accommodations may involve adjusting exam deadlines, modifying examination types, or providing aids like laptops.
-Consultations will be offered to address individual queries and concerns.
+These services encompass housing, counselling, family support, and tools to address specific needs, including accessibility requirements.

 Upon programme enrolment, a comprehensive summary of available services will be provided on the GrEnFIn webpage, accompanied by an email sent to enrolled students.
-This communication will include inquiries about preferences for student housing reservations and identification of any special needs.
+This communication will include inquiries about preferences and any specific needs, enabling the consortium to proactively arrange tailored support.